-Wondering how to become an Event Manager?
+Wondering how to become an Event Planner?
 If event planning is the career choice you always dreamed of, then it’s time for you to make it happen.
-Whether you’re looking for a change of direction, or just starting out after school or uni, this guide will help you learn how to become an Event Manager and exactly what the role entails.
+Whether you’re looking for a change of direction, or just starting out after school or uni, this guide will help you learn how to become an Event Planner and exactly what the role entails.

-An Event Manager, or Event Planner, is someone who organises events for a living.
+An Event Planner is someone who organises events for a living.
 Often you’ll work on a series of events each year, which may be in the same portfolio, or may be completely different.

 Different types of event planning roles

-There are generally three type of Event Manager roles:
+There are generally three types of event planning roles:

-An in-house Event Manager role may involve organising internal conferences and customer-facing events for one specific company.
+An in-house Event Planner role may involve organising internal conferences and customer-facing events for one specific company.
 It may also involve organising the company presence and booth at exhibitions throughout the year.

-Once you’ve determined that event management is the right career for you and you’ve built a portfolio of event experience, here’s how to start a career in event management.
+Once you’ve determined that event planning is the right career for you and you’ve built a portfolio of event experience, here’s how to start a career in event planning.

 1. Choose your preferred event planning role